- Capture a stunning sunrise & sunset atop Table Mountain

 As the day (and the sunlight) comes to end, you have the option for a shipwreck photoshoot on Noordehoek Beach.
 Afterwards, we'll capture a stunning sunset along Chapmans Peak Drive, one of the world's best coastal and mountain passes.
 You'll reach your beachside accommodation in Bloubergstrand via Cape Town and Camps Bay.

-Say 'good morning' to the sun as we drive up the west coast of the Cape towards the West Coast Reserve.
-Here you'll capture the wildflowers with all of their colorful faces along coastline shore.
-Bright flowers swaying in the breeze with stunning coastal vistas—with its green/blue color scheme and crashing white waves—in the background.
+Say 'good morning' to the sun as we drive up the west coast of the Cape toward the West Coast Reserve.
+Here you'll capture the wildflowers with all of their colorful faces along the coastline shore.
+Bright flowers swaying in the breeze with stunning coastal vistas—with their green/blue color scheme and crashing white waves—in the background.
 A photographer's dream!

 We'll stop in the seaside town of Paternoster for a seafood lunch with the opportunity to capture the picturesque fisherman lifestyle.
 The bustling harbor is full of colorful fishing boats hauling in the catch of the day.

 As we return to the beachfront in Bloubergstrand, you can capture the iconic image of Cape Town's natural appeal: Table Mountain and the crashing waves in Table Bay.
 Enjoy the sun setting into the ocean as you relax at your accommodation or on the beach.

 Day 3: Discover the "Whale Capital of the World"

 Greet the morning sun as we travel just over an hour to the east side of False Bay to document the sun rising through the rugged coastline of Clarens Drive.
 Continue toward the seaside hub of Hermanus, known as the "Whale Capital of the World".
 Keep your eyes peeled for the rest of the marine big five: sharks (shark cage dives can be arranged), seals, penguins, and dolphins.
 Enjoy lunch at one of the many seaside restaurants.